foundry-rs/book/src/forge/invariant-testing.md

 - `runs`: Number of times that a sequence of function calls is generated and run.
 - `depth`: Number of function calls made in a given `run`.
 All defined invariants are asserted after each function call is made.

+Similar to how standard tests are run in Foundry by prefixing a function name with `test`, invariant tests are denoted by prefixing the function name with `invariant` (e.g., `function invariant_A()`).

 ## Defining Invariants

 Invariants are mathematical expressions that should always hold true over the course of a fuzzing campaign.
 A good invariant testing suite should have as many invariants as possible, and can have different testing suites for different protocol states.